geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

 **Note**: The example config currently uses an a GCP bucket for the code mount.
 To use an S3 code mount, one would need to add AWS key/screte pairs as environment variables in the `launch.startup` field.

 ## Before You Begin

 The Google compute engine (GCE) is the EC2 equivalent under the Google Cloud Platform (GCP).
 The Google storage (GS) is the S3 equivalent.

 ### Step 1: Adding the compute service account to the storage bucket

-The virtual machines you instantiate inherets the access of your account.
+The virtual machines needs access to the GS bucket in order to download the code payload.
 A typical error is for machines to have no access to the google storage bucket, therefore unable to download the code mounts and other payloads.
-The error typically looks like this:
+The error typically looks like this when the launch script runs inside the VM:

 ```bash
 $ gsutil cp gs://geyang-jaynes-improbable-ai/jaynes-debug/c86d66df-4017-460e-bf69-28b82543e3d0.tar /tmp/c86d66df-4017-460e-bf69-28b82543e3d0.tar